Adjust oven racks to accommodate both baking dishes at the same time (one for the hens, one for the stuffing). Preheat oven to 350 degrees.

 Cornish hens: A type of small chicken that is usually 2 pounds or less.
 For even cooking, buy hens that are similar in size and weight, about 1-1/4 to 1-1/2 pounds (20 to 24 ounces) each.
 Thaw frozen hens in a bowl of cold water for 1-2 hours (change the water every 30 minutes) or in the refrigerator for 1-2 days.
 Place them on a tray to catch any juices that leak from the packaging.
 Never leave frozen poultry out at room temperature or use warm water to thaw.

 Herbs: Fresh herbs taste the best in this stuffing, but dried work too.
 I rarely find fresh marjoram and almost always substitute dried.
+Or, customize with your favorite herbs like rosemary or poultry seasoning.

 Yield: This recipe makes 2 Cornish hens with 4 cups of stuffing (2 very generous servings).